You are here

 Whether or not a student shows in the dashboard depends on where the student went after leaving your district.
 If the student transferred to another reporting agency, such as another public district, all reporting accountability follows to the new agency.
 If the student transferred out of state, homeschool, or to a non-choice private school, your district is still accountable for the student's data as the last reporting agency in WISE for the current school year.

 6. At what time of year should the snapshot dashboards be used?
 The snapshot dashboards are designed to assist with verification and review of student data prior to the date on which the snapshot will be taken.
 In general, the snapshot dashboards are not intended for historic review.
 The October 1 Child Count snapshot Dashboard is an exception as this count is only available as a snapshot dashboard at present.
 At the beginning of the school year, snapshot dashboards for Attendance, Discipline, and Year End Completion are valuable to review the quality and accuracy of student data outcomes and demographics for the prior school year.
 Beginning October 1, review of the Third Friday of September and October 1 Child Count snapshot dashboards is critical to ensure timely and accurate data in the fall snapshot.
-In May, the Spring Demographics is useful to review the current state of demographics, but not outcomes, during the spring assessment windows.
+In May, the May Demographics dashboard is useful to review the current state of demographics, but not outcomes, during the spring assessment windows.

 7. What is the SPED Assmt?
 The special education assessment (SPED assmt) is a demographic category that captures students in a special ed status over a range of time instead of at a point in time.
 Most of the demographic categories that are available for use in the crosstab display student counts as of the present moment.
 ‘SPED Assmt’ displays any student who had been reported as special ed within the date range, even if they are no longer reported as special ed.
 This is valuable when compiling data related to assessments.
 This is a calculation performed within WISEdash, not a data element submitted by a district.
-Results are displayed on the Spring Demographics snapshot.
+Results are displayed on the May Demographics snapshot.

 9. What’s the difference in data between Attending and Accountable in the student-school association (stu-sch assoc) filter?
 If the student-school association is set to Attending, students assigned to attend the selected district's schools will be included in the chart.
 Dashboards default to Accountable.
 If Accountable is selected, students for which this district is accountable (but not necessarily attending) will be included in the chart associated with the name of both the attending and accountable schools.